denovodavid/ayu-one-dark-pro/README.md

 > Color Theme for [Visual Studio Code](https://code.visualstudio.com/)

-Combination of [Ayu Mirage](https://github.com/ayu-theme/vscode-ayu) and [One Dark Pro](https://github.com/Binaryify/OneDark-Pro) with a few edits for myself.
+Combination of [Ayu](https://github.com/ayu-theme/vscode-ayu) and [One Dark Pro](https://github.com/Binaryify/OneDark-Pro) with a few edits for myself.

+Includes the four dark Ayu workbench themes:

+- Mirage
+- Mirage Bordered
+- Dark
+- Dark Bordered

+I personally use **Mirage Bordered**.
+Not too dark, with slight contextual borders 👌

 ![screenshot](images/screenshot.png)

+The syntax highlighting is One Dark Pro **Bold**.
+So, **methods()** are bold, and I've change javascript object keys to be aqua instead of red.
+There was way too much red.

+Bye.